Mastering the Column Method of Addition: A complete walkthrough

 The column method efficiently handles adding more than two numbers simultaneously.
 Just arrange them vertically and follow the same step-by-step process of adding each column and carrying over where necessary.
 The number of addends doesn't change the fundamental principle.
 The key is to maintain accurate alignment and careful addition in each column.

-For instance, adding 235, 412, and 108:
+Take this case: adding 235, 412, and 108:

 11